microsoft/vscode-docs/docs/extensions/example-language-server.md

 Language Server is a special kind of extension that powers the editing experience for many programming languages in VS Code.
 With Language Servers, you can implement autocomplete, error-checking(diagnostics), jump-to-definition and many other [language features](https://code.visualstudio.com/docs/extensionAPI/language-support) supported in VS Code.

+In general, validating a programming language can be expensive.
+Especially when validation requires parsing multiple files and building up abstract syntax trees.
+To avoid that performance cost, language servers in VS Code are executed in a separate process.
+This architecture also makes it possible that language servers can be written in other languages besides TypeScript/JavaScript and that they can support expensive additional language features like code completion or `Find All References`.

-Historically, it's a lot of work to bring such language features to multiple code editors.
+Additionally, it's a lot of work to bring such language features to multiple code editors.
 From language tooling's perspective, they need to adapt to editors with different APIs.
 From editors' perspective, they cannot expect any uniform API from language toolings.
 This makes implementing language support for M languages in N editors the work of MxN.

-To solve the problem, Microsoft specified [Language Server Protocol](https://microsoft.github.io/language-server-protocol) to standardize the communication between language tooling and editor.
-This way, language toolings can be reused in multiple editors and editor can easily pickup multiple language toolings.
+To solve boths problem, Microsoft specified [Language Server Protocol](https://microsoft.github.io/language-server-protocol) to standardize the communication between language tooling and editor.
+This way, language toolings can be reused in multiple editors, editor can easily pickup multiple language toolings, and the language server can be implemented in the programming language of choice.

 ![LSP Languages and Editors](images/example-language-server/lsp-languages-editors.png)